fishjam-cloud/documentation/guide/integration.md

 Room Manager doesn't implement any participant authentication.
 Anyone using the same room name and user name will receive **the same Participant Token!**

-For production, make sure to set up your own backend using our Server SDK's and authenticate the client on your own!
+For production, make sure to set up your own backend using our Server SDKs and authenticate the client on your own!
 :::

 ### How do I integrate my backend then?